 Being a better father and person has become my primary goal in life now, all thanks to what my child has taught and given me.
-Without him, I would hardly be the person that I am today.
+Without her, I would hardly be the person that I am today.

 How Fatherhood Changed My Life for the Better

 Anyone who tells you that life didn’t change much after parenthood is either a passive parent or an indifferent partner.
 Parenthood is like an OS upgrade.
 It brings a set of new functionalities.
 Most that you never even knew that your body can perform.
 But in addition to the new bells and whistles, it also brings with it a lot of malware, bloatware and bugs.
 Yes, life changes after having a baby and not always in the best ways.

 And if the ‘beta’ testing has not been properly done, (which is to say, you were not quite ready for the plunge) it will require a series of patches before it becomes stable.
 It’s okay though we all make parenting mistakes.
 Life continues, but it doesn’t resemble anything one would have experienced before.
 Read about how my daughter changed my life and how my entire life only circled around being a better father.